stefanoconiglio/obsidian-one-way-vault-merger/README.md

 - the content of pair .md file contained in folder A that is also contained in folder B is appended to its twin in folder B and the .md file removed from folder A
 - every .md file that is only contained in folder A is moved to folder B.

+The script comes with a testing script called `oowvm-run-test.sh`, to be primed by running `oowvm-setup-test.sh`.

 (*) The unique identifier is the numemr of seconds since 1970-01-01 00:00:00 UTC.
 (**) Uniquify is not a word, I know ;)